 Continuing preventive care during COVID is important

 The importance of well child preventive care has been established.
 The significant drop in well child preventive care visits that occurred at the beginning of the pandemic continues to impact children and youth.

 Nationally in comparison to the rates of adult outpatient visits, child and adolescent preventive well visit care has been slower to rebound from the significant drop seen when the pandemic began a year ago.

 Minnesota Department of Health Immunization Program

-They have tracked vaccine rates through the MIIC data base and published the following information in their Got Your Shots newsletter.
+They track vaccine rates through the MIIC data base and publish up to date data in their Got Your Shots newsletter.

 Preschool and adolescent catch up vaccinations should continue.

 Consider the catch-up schedule and CDC guidance when planning for COVID 19 vaccination of youth and young adults.